ucd-os-burgundy-s18/pintos1/DOC_P1.md

 >> Do you have any suggestions for the TAs to more effectively assist
 >> students, either for future quarters or the remaining projects?

 One suggestion for the TA is to be able to attend some class periods so that if students come for questions, the TA is understanding about what is expected from the professor rather than just going by the grading rubric.
+Having a TA who has any understanding of the Pintos material would be even better.
+It would be extremely advantageous for students to have at least one well-qualified TA to turn to for help implementing and debugging this project-set.

 >> Any other comments?

-Overall, this is large to do, and if teams of 2 people are having issues, then maybe the teams should be bigger.
-3 seems to be a much more manageable size than just 2.
-We believe that the C programming assignments are quite a giant step down from Pintos, and as such, require much less team size.
+Overall, this is large to do, and if teams of two people are having issues, then maybe the teams should be bigger.
+Three students seems to be a much more manageable group size than just two.
+We believe that the C programming assignments are quite a giant step down from Pintos, and as such, do not necessarily require the same team size.
 In the future, teams should be designed around the first Pintos assignment instead of the C assignments.